IBM-ICP-CoC/ICP-311-Install/docs/ldap.md

 siji/openldap:2.4.42
 ```
 !!! note
     The command above will run a docker image containing LDAP and set it to automatically restart if the virtual machine is restarted.
+It also assumes you named your ICP cluster `mycluster.icp`; if you changed it to something different use that value in the command above.

-THANK YOU to Jim Conallen, for the following documentation!!
+_*THANK YOU*_ to Jim Conallen, for the following documentation!!
 Directions for configuring LDAP can be found [here](https://ibm.ent.box.com/s/6q6h74cdx5zkd0t7y2rhohaiujo99a4u).